 The Selective Reenlistment Program applies to all enlisted personnel by which commanders/civilians, directors, and supervisors evaluate first-term, second-term, and career Airmen to ensure the USAF retains those who consistently demonstrate the capability and willingness of maintaining high professional standards.
 First-term Airmen receive selective reenlistment consideration when they are within 15 months of their expiration of term of service.
 Second-term and career Airmen with less than 19 years of total active federal military service are considered within 13 months of the original expiration of term of service.
-Career Airmen receive selective reenlistment consideration within 13 months of completing 20 years of total active federal military service receive selective reenlistment consideration within 13 months of completing 20 years of total active federal military service receive selective reenlistment consideration each time they are within 13 months of their original expiration of term of the original expiration each time they are within 13 months of their original expiration each time they are within 13 months of their original expiration of term of service.
+Career Airmen receive selective reenlistment consideration within 13 months of completing 20 years of total active federal military service.
+Career Airmen who have served beyond 20 years of total active federal military service receive selective reenlistment consideration each time they are within 13 months of their original expiration of term of service.